Today, I’ve got something important to share…

 Instead, research the best evacuation routes from your area beforehand.

-Then you’ll be able to navigate safely with less confusion, worry, and traffic when the time comes.
+Then, when the time comes, you’ll be able to navigate safely with less confusion, worry, and traffic.

-This means establishing an emergency meetup location with family and friends to wait out the storm.
+This means establishing an emergency meetup location with family and friends to await the storm.

 A place where you can get gas and supplies, what shelters will be available, and where you can go with pets.